This standard was last reviewed and confirmed in 2021. Therefore this version remains current.

-The electronic version of this Guide can be downloaded from the ISO/IEC Directives and ISO Supplement web site.
+The electronic version of this Guide can be downloaded from the ISO/IEC Directives and Guides web page.

 ISO/IEC Guide 98-4:2012 provides guidance and procedures for assessing the conformity of an item (entity, object or system) with specified requirements.
 The item might be, for example, a gauge block, a grocery scale or a blood sample.
 The procedures can be applied where the following conditions exist: the item is distinguished by a single scalar quantity (a measurable property) defined to a level of detail sufficient to be reasonably represented by an essentially unique true value; an interval of permissible values of the property is specified by one or two tolerance limits; the property can be measured and the measurement result expressed in a manner consistent with the principles of the GUM, so that knowledge of the value of the property can be reasonably described by (a) a probability density function, (b) a distribution function, (c) numerical approximations to such functions, or (d) a best estimate, together with a coverage interval and an associated coverage probability.

 The procedures developed in this document can be used to realize an interval, called an acceptance interval, of permissible measured values of the property of interest.
 Acceptance limits can be chosen so as to balance the risks associated with accepting non-conforming items (consumer's risk) or rejecting conforming items (producer's risk).

 Two types of conformity assessment problems are addressed.
 The first is the setting of acceptance limits that will assure that a desired conformance probability for a single measured item is achieved.
 The second is the setting of acceptance limits to assure an acceptable level of confidence on average as a number of (nominally identical) items are measured.
 Guidance is given for their solution.